-Extract from a letter received from Mr. Cook, Post Office, Seaton Ross, near York, dated January 24th, 1866:-
+Extract from a letter received from Mr. Cook, Post Office, Seaton Ross,

 "Some time ago I showed one of your Anti-Lancets to a friend of mine residing at Selby, who seemed more like a corpse than a living man.
 I saw him again on Tuesday last, when he was quite a new man, having regained both strength and colour.
-He used your medicines with an appropriate diet.
+He used your medicines with an appropriate diet."